darfaisal26/ForkiyJS/README.md

 # ForkiyJS
-Create a forkify app using  JAVASCRIPT from JONAS video course
+Created a Forkify app using  JAVASCRIPT from JONAS video course Forkify App is a recipe app in which you can search recipes add recipes and also bookmark recipes